Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

-It suffices to check that these elements act linearly independently on $\hldbK$ for some $\bla$; in the course of the proof we'll modify $\bla$ as necessary to achieve this.
-Note the enormous advantage obtained by having both dominant and anti-dominant weights, as we can add cancelling pairs of these without changing the total sum.
+It suffices to check that these elements act linearly independently on $\hldbK$ for some $\bla$; in the course of the proof we will modify $\bla$ as necessary to achieve this.
+Note the enormous advantage obtained by having both dominant and anti-dominant weights, as we can add canceling pairs of these without changing the total sum.

 As in \cite[4.17]{Webmerged}, we can compose with the diagram $\eta_{\kappa}$ pulling all black strands to the left and $\dot\eta_{\kappa}$, its vertical reflection\footnote{We use $\eta$ instead of $\theta$ here since we are pulling left rather than right.}.
-This will send a non-trivial relation between the diagrams in $D$ to a non-trivial relation between diagrams where $\kappa(i)=n$ for all $i$.
+This will send a non-trivial relation between the diagrams in $B$ to a non-trivial relation between diagrams where $\kappa(i)=n$ for all $i$.

-We can now project this relation to the subspace where we fix the eigenvalue of each dot acting at the top and bottom.
-The formulas (\ref{eq:nu-inv}, \ref{eq:cup/cap}--\ref{eq:4}) defining the functor $\Xi$ show that this projection is the image under $\Phi$ of a diagram with an equal or smaller number of crossings, and we can only have equality if we choose eigenvalues so that they coincide at opposite ends of a strand.
+\mybox{Choice of eigenvalues:} We can now project this relation to the subspace where we fix the eigenvalue of each dot acting at the top and bottom.
+The formulas \crefrange{eq:nu-inv1}{eq:nu-inv2} and \crefrange{eq:cup/cap}{eq:4} defining the functor $\Xi$ show that this projection is the image under $\Phi$ of a diagram with an equal or smaller number of crossings, and we can only have equality if we choose eigenvalues so that they coincide at opposite ends of a strand.
 Now, fix a matching $D$ such that an associated basis vector appears in our relation, and the corresponding diagram has a maximal number of crossings among those that appear.

+Let us number the arcs $\{a_1,\dots, a_n\}$ in the diagram $D$, and let $i_{a_m}$ be the index that labels this arc.
+As noted before, we are free to add cancelling pairs $(\lambda,-\lambda)$ of highest and lowest weights to $\boldsymbol{\la}$, and to reorder our weights, so we can assume that $\la_m$ is \begin{enumerate} \item dominant if the corresponding arc $a$ is downward oriented at its lefthand edge and $\la_a$ anti-dominant if the arc $a$ is upward oriented at its lefthand edge, \item $\la_m^{i_{a_m}}\neq 0$ for all $m$, that is, $\la_m$ is not perpendicular to the coroot corresponding to the arc $a_m$. \end{enumerate} For simplicity, let $\la_{a_m}=\la_{m}$ and $\zw_{a_m}=\zw_m$.